Frequently Asked Questions

 Elkhorn Slough is a Reserve and paddlers may only land and get out of their kayaks at the public access beach in the North Harbor and at Kirby Park which is 4.5 miles into the Elkhorn Slough.
 Please do not get out of your kayaks anywhere other than Kirby and the North Harbor because banks of the Slough are part of a fragile ecosystem and composed of dense mud.
-Restrooms are located in our retail shop, in the North Harbor parking lot and at Kirby Park (4.5 paddle from the shop).
-See paddling map of Elkhorn Slough.
-Also check out our shuttle pickup option for renters.
+Restrooms are located in our retail shop, in the North Harbor parking lot and at Kirby Park (4.5-mile paddle from the shop).

-Yes, there are public restrooms on Fisherman's Wharf and Harbor area, but they are not really convenient.
-Keep in mind that you shouldn't leave your kayaks unattended on the beach or landing ramps (busy areas).
+Yes, there are public restrooms in the harbor and San Carlos Beach, but they are not really convenient.
+Keep in mind that you shouldn't leave your kayaks unattended on the beach (tides can come up) or landing ramps (busy areas).
 Landing at San Carlos Beach will be subject to weather.

 How do I choose a kayak to purchase?

 Our knowledgeable retail staff are available to help you select a kayak that is best suited for your needs.
-We also recommend demos (test paddling) before you buy.
 We carry a wide variety of kayaks at both of our locations for you to demo (taking 3 models to test paddle in front of our store) or rent a specific model for a longer paddle.
-We will even credit the cost of your demo toward the purchase of your new kayak.
-Our Frequent paddler packages can also be applied to your purchase.
+We will even credit the cost of your demo or rental toward the purchase of your new kayak.